-Customers are no longer individual people, each with hopes, dreams, and desires, but just numbers on an excel sheet.
-We’re now at a point in global commerce when being data-driven is more important than being customer-driven.
+We’re now at a point in global commerce when being data-driven is more critical than being customer-driven.
 Every business aspires to get maximum conversion rates for their business; Imagine the thrill of witnessing a surge in website traffic after launching a marketing campaign.

 5 Ways to Increase Your Conversion Rates